In this tutorial you will be introduced to the basic shapes that are available in Breakdown Notes, and what parts you can style.

 Next up are ellipses and polygons.
 These are almost similar to rectangles: apart from their shape, the only difference is that hey do not have a border radius.

 There are many polygons: they make up arrows, rhombusses, triangles.
 But that is just a few of them.
-For some polygons, like the arrow, you can also somewhat alter the shape.
+For some polygons, like the arrow, you can also somewhat morph the shape.

 All of these shapes (Rectangle , ellipse, polygons) can contain paragraphs with text.
 Just like shapes, paragraphs have a border and a fill too.

 Paragraphs do not have a border or a fill when they are added to a shape.
 They are transparent, so they take on the color of the shape they are in.
-You can change this by clicking the paragraph and choose a color and a border width.
+You can change this using the menu.

-Paths can also be thickened and coloured.
-They have a fill and a border, with the exception of the most basic path, named plain, which only has a border.
-That means you can also style the fill and border to your liking: change the width, the colors, or add dots and dashes.
+They have a fill and a border, which you can use to also style the path to your liking: change the width, the colors, or add dots and dashes.

 Paths can have text added to them.
 These come in 2 forms: a text block, which is just text inside a rectangle, and text paths, which is text that follows the flow of the path.
 The text and the block can also be colored (Stroke fill, fonts).
-You can only add one to a path (so either a textblock or a textpath).
+You can add as many rectangles styled blocks to a path as you wish, but can only add one text-path.

 Colouring shapes, paths or paragraps is possible by either choosing a custom color with the color picker, or choosing one of the predefined colors.